 For spring yard work, consider all the tasks that require bending, pulling and shifting body positions.
 From digging new garden beds to clearing and raking debris to pulling weeds to pushing heavy lawnmowers, strained and pulled muscles can occur across the gamut of yard work activities.

 The lower and upper back, as well as shoulders and hips, are the most prone to pulls and strains.
-Listen to your body as you work.
+Shoulder pain or hands shaking after mowing your lawn is common, but listen to your body as you work.
 Never overexert yourself or rush to get yard work done at the expense of your health.

 Common Yard Work Injury: Ladder or Roof Falls